Lawns to Habitat & Ashes to Habitat Grants – 2025

 Eligibility Requirements :

-- Must have some lawn, non-native plants, or un-landscaped area available for replacement.
+- Must have some lawn, non-native plants, undeveloped area or bare ground available for replacement.

 - Must be the owner of the property or have the owner’s written permission.